Search engine optimization or SEO is not at all a new term.

-Now, before SEO got so technical, it used to be simple.
 It was all about creating the best and the most relevant content for the search engines to rank around relevant keywords.

-The only thing that has changed or gotten better is how the search engines judge the quality of content.
+The only thing that has changed or gotten better is how search engines judge the quality of a piece of content.

 Great, relevant content happens to be the core focus and the main idea behind “White Hat SEO” — the ethical version of search engine optimization.

 As content becomes more and more crucial with each passing day, the importance of white hat SEO tactics grows.

 Showing that you have authority in expert areas, which can have an impact on your ranking position in the big G.

-So yes, the only valid way to rank your website higher than your competition (and stay there) is to bet all your money on white hat SEO.
+So yes, as a site owner, the only valid way to rank your website higher than your competition (and stay there) is to bet all your money on white hat SEO.

-And, will have zero problem giving you your deserved position in the SERPS given that you practice it.
+And, will have zero problems giving you your deserved position in the SERPs given that you practice it.

 White Hat SEO vs Black Hat SEO

 When it comes to SEO, the goal is always to reach and maintain the topmost position in the search engines — regardless of the website’s type/niche.